Email Program Coordinator

 b.
 Should demonstrate the student’s understanding of the research area, experimental techniques, goals and implications of the project

 c.
-Should show that the student has advanced his/her knowledge of the applicable techniques and the underlying scientific concepts.
+Should show that the student has advanced their knowledge of the applicable techniques and the underlying scientific concepts.

 4. Using all or part of the capstone research, the student must be a co-author on a manuscript either submitted, in press, or published in a peer reviewed journal.